apache/trafodion/docs/src/site/markdown/document.md

 1. Be sure to source env.sh, so that the TRAFODION_VER environment variable is defined.
 2. Build the document using **```mvn clean site```** in the directory containing the document; for example: **```dcs```** or **```docs/odb_user```**.
+   * If you have not previously built the JDBC drivers, the DCS and REST documents will give spurious errors about missing that dependency.
+The documents can be built fine, skipping over that dependency using **```mvn -P'!jdbc' site```**.
 3. Verify the content in the generated **```target```** directory.
    * The **```target/index.html```** file provides the entry point for the web book.
    * For those that have API documentation, the **```target/apidocs/index.html```** file contains the entry point.